willdeberry/stelligent-u/05-ec2/README.md

 - Delete your Stack.
 Immediately after initiating Stack deletion, see if you can query your instance states.

+  > Commands still work during the delay and stop working once the instances have been nuked.

 ### Retrospective 5.1